HL7/hl7.github.io/_docs/05_validator_wrapper-04-configuring.md

 toc: true
 ---
 ## ENVIRONMENT Variables
 There are several environment variables that can configure validator-wrapper functionality.
+When not set, the application will use default values.

 Normally these can be set as follows: